ajsmith607/memills/content/family-of-edward-hallock-mills/mills-mary-emily-1858.md

 And on 15 Jan 1886: "Reading of a pleasant poem by Sis Mills".
 Years later, when Emily joined the Brookton chapter of the Women's Christian Temperance Union, she held offices in the chapter just as she had in the Templar's Lodge, including "Superintendent of Literature and Publications".

-Several large group photographs survive of members of various temperance groups in Caroline, and Emily may be among those pictured.

 Emily was also involved in the Caroline Amateur Dramatic Club, along with George Richardson and other Good Templars members.
 The Club, along with Dr. Besemer's orchestra, gave several acclaimed performances of the play *The Colleen Bawn*, for the benefit of the Templars.
 Emily played supporting character "Sheelah".

 {{% fig "temperance/The-Colleen-Bawn" "800" /%}}